 March in My Green Garden

-After the hyper-growth over summer, some plants are almost finished and so there will be a lot of clearing up.
+After a hot and very dry summer in Melbourne, most plants are almost finished and so there will be a lot of clearing up.

-- The tomatoes are still bearing but some are slowing down.
+- Some tomatoes are still bearing but most are slowing down.
 The determinate varieties (such as the Roma) will be pulled up soon as they won't continue to flower once their fruit has finished.
 I always like to check the roots when they come up to check for tell-tale signs of root-knot nematode.
 If they come up without the knobbly bits, the soil has been clear.

 - However, when the beans are ready to come out, I prefer to cut the plants to the base and leave the bean roots to rot in the soil.
 They do have knobbly bits but on the legumes, these are good for the soil instead as they are nitrogen-fixing nodules.
 Some of the beans did escape my picking and are getting fatter.
 I can either let them dry on the vine to save as seed or to use as dried beans; or I can pick them and peel off the green outside which will be quite tough and pod to cook the fresh beans inside.